Does hydrochlorothiazide raise triglycerides

 While hydrochlorothiazide may contribute to an increase in triglyceride levels for some individuals, it is important to remember that the medication also provides significant benefits in managing hypertension and fluid retention.
 Therefore, it is essential to consult with a healthcare professional to evaluate the potential risks and benefits of hydrochlorothiazide therapy.

-See also Hydrochlorothiazide advil interaction
+See also Hydrochlorothiazide electrolyte effects

 Exploring the Relationship Between Hydrochlorothiazide and Triglyceride Levels